 What is the difference between whey and collagen?

-The primary difference between collagen and whey proteins are the amino acids: collagen is high in glycine, an amino acid that combines with glutamine and cysteine to support the production of glutathione, your body’s most powerful antioxidant.
+The primary difference between collagen and whey proteins are the amino acids: collagen is very high in proline and glycine, and glycine combines with glutamine and cysteine to support the production of glutathione, your body’s most powerful antioxidant.
 Glycine also stimulates stomach acid production, which leads to better digestion.
 This is what makes bone broth so healing to the gut along with the naturally occurring gelatin.
+Collagen, however, only has 8 out of the 9 essential amino acids whereas whey has all the essential amino acids.
+Whey has a higher level of the BRCAA’s leucine, isoleucine, and valine.

 What are collagen peptides?